Trump suggests some flavored vapes may be pulled from market

 On Tuesday, Trump suggested a ban of flavored e-cigarettes might be temporary.
 “Hopefully, if everything’s safe, they’re going to be going very quickly back onto the market,” he told reporters at his Mar-a-Lago resort in Florida, where he was hosting a New Year’s Eve party.

-“People have died from this, they died from vaping,” the president said.
+“People have died from this, they died from vaping,” the Republican president said.
 “We think we understand why.
 But we’re doing a very exhaustive examination and hopefully everything will be back on the market very, very shortly.”

-But the FDA had already announced that, starting in May, all e-cigarettes will need to undergo a review.
-And only those that can demonstrate a benefit for U.S. public health will be permitted to stay on the market.

-In Florida, Trump added: “Look, vaping can be good from the standpoint — you look at the e-cigarettes, you stop smoking.
+Trump added: “Look, vaping can be good from the standpoint — you look at the e-cigarettes, you stop smoking.
 If you can stop smoking, that’s a big advantage.
 So, we think we’re going to get it back on the market very, very quickly.”